learn-co-curriculum/learn-expert-debugging-and-the-socratic-method/README.md

 Using the Socratic Method will better teach students how to debug because it shows them what questions we ask ourselves when we solve the lab.
 In turn, this teaches students better debugging techniques so that they’ll have a better shot debugging their code on their own in the future.

 * However if the student’s error message is related to issues outside of the specific method and there might be larger conceptual issues, then you should start your questioning with those concepts.

-### How to ask questions
-* Use the same approach you took yourself when you were debugging the student’s code
-* Ask them to walk you through their code by breaking it into structured steps where they go operation by operation.
-If you need input data to talk through the code, direct them to whatever the test feeds in for this particular failing test.
-* Ask the student what the purpose of their method is, what the inputs of the method are, and what they expected to be the result
-* When you get to the point of the student’s mistake, here are the strategies you can use to get the student to realize their own mistake.
-  - Ask additional questions about why they thought this was correct such as “What do you think this line returns?” **Always ask them to try out the code in IRB, pry, console, or debugger.** We want students to get into the habit of using debugging tools.
-  - Point the student to resources or tell them the specific things in a lesson or lab that they need to re-read.
-  - Restate the student’s incorrect process or assumptions.
-Seeing it written out by someone else can give the student enough distance to see what their mistake was.
-“What does your_variable equal here?” and “What kind of object does method `#some_method` return?”
-  - Use questions instead of statements.
-Sometimes, especially if a student is frustrated, it’s best to tell them what their mistake is.
-But phrase it as a question.
-    - For example, instead of saying “Your method requires two arguments,” say instead “Don’t you think the method should require two arguments?”
-This way, the student will have to think for, even just a few seconds about their problem.

-Using the Socratic Method will better teach students how to debug because it shows them what questions we ask ourselves when we solve the lab.
-In turn, this teaches students better debugging techniques so that they’ll have a better shot debugging their code on their own in the future.